archivistsguidetokryoflux/archivists-guide-to-kryoflux/01 PART ONE Getting Started/01 SET-UP AND INSTALLATION/README.md

 *Figure 6: Device Manager.
 One of the devices in this menu will be labeled “Unknown Device.”
 This is the KryoFlux.
 During installation, you may have to search through this list to find the “Unknown Device.”
 Once the KryoFlux has been recognized, however, it should be listed under Universal Serial Bus controllers.
 The steps are largely the same in Windows 10, although the presentation is slightly different.*

-**NOTE:** See the [INSERT LINK TO TROUBLESHOOTING SECTION HERE] if you have trouble with this step, or if your Windows instance seems to have forgotten the drivers in between KryoFlux sessions.
+**NOTE:** See the [TROUBLESHOOTING](https://github.com/archivistsguidetokryoflux/archivists-guide-to-kryoflux/tree/master/03%20TROUBLESHOOTING) if you have trouble with this step, or if your Windows instance seems to have forgotten the drivers in between KryoFlux sessions.

 * Launch the command prompt: